-Dina CEO Ashish V. Shah says there’s a better way for these groups to connect with home-based providers.
+Dina CEO Ashish V. Shah says there’s a better way to connect with home-based providers.

 “A lot of what happens in hospitals, SNFs and primary care settings can now happen in the home, but the infrastructure is not in place to coordinate services in that environment or to have visibility into what’s happening,” he said.

-Shah recently spoke to Home Health Care News about his vision for “care traffic control,” a model that helps hospitals and plans have greater visibility into the care that’s being delivered in the home.
+Shah recently spoke to Home Health Care News about the company’s vision for “care traffic control,” a model that helps hospitals and plans have greater visibility into the care that’s being delivered in the home.
+Watch the interview below.

 Want more Dina news?
 Sign up for our newsletter for twice-monthly industry updates.